 The Board meets regularly to receive and discuss operating and financial reports presented by management of SGRP and its advisors.
-During the year ended December 31, 2009, the Board held four meetings in person and two meetings by telephone.
+During the year ended December 31, 2010, the Board held four meetings in person and one meeting by telephone.
 Each incumbent Director is required to attend 75% of the board meetings.
-In 2009, each incumbent director attended all of the meetings of the Board of Directors.
+In 2010, all incumbent members attended at least 75% of the meetings.